- GW Home

 GW has agreements with Northern Virginia Community College (NOVA) and Montgomery College (MC) to accept transfer credits, as applicable, to the Integrated Information, Science, and Technology bachelor's degree program.

 - Click HERE for more information about GW's agreement with NOVA.
-To view a copy of the agreement, please click HERE.

 - Click HERE for details on GW's agreement with Montgomery College.